 Why seaweed fertilizer?

-- Contains beneficial nutrients such as magnesium, potassium, and nitrogen.
+- Contains beneficial nutrients such as potassium, phosphate, and magnesium.

 - Used by gardeners wishing to avoid animal-derived or chemical fertilizers.